ThreeMammals/Ocelot/docs/features/configuration.rst

 Store configuration in consul
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The first thing you need to do is install the NuGet package that provides Consul support in Ocelot.

+``Install-Package Ocelot.Provider.Consul``

-If you add the following when you register your services Ocelot will attempt to store and retrieve its configuration in consul KV store.
+Then you add the following when you register your services Ocelot will attempt to store and retrieve its configuration in consul KV store.

 .. code-block:: csharp

  services
     .AddOcelot()
-    .AddStoreOcelotConfigurationInConsul();
+    .AddConsul()
+    .AddConfigStoredInConsul();

 You also need to add the following to your ocelot.json.
 This is how Ocelot finds your Consul agent and interacts to load and store the configuration from Consul.